Maurice Béjart (1 Jan 1927 – 22 Nov 2007): Starting Off the Year with a Dance

-Maurice Béjart was an innovative master of modern dance.
-In a world where there is both appreciation and fear of the mixing of cultural traditions, he was always a champion of blending cultural influences.
-He was a world citizen and an inspiration to all who work for a universal culture.
-His death was a loss, but he serves as a forerunner of what needs to be done so that beauty will overcome the walls of separation.
+January first is the birth anniversary of Maurice Béjart, a innovative master of modern dance.
+In a world where there is both appreciation and fear of the mixing of cultural traditions, Maurice Béjart was always a champion of blending cultural influences.
+He was a world citizen of culture and an inspiration to all who work for a universal culture.
+His death on 22 November 2007 was a loss, but he serves as a forerunner of what needs to be done so that beauty will overcome the walls of separation.
 One of the Béjart’s most impressive dance sequences was Jérusalem, cité de la Paix in which he stressed the need for reconciliation and mutual cultural enrichment.

 In 1953, Gaston Berger was named director general of higher education in France with the task of renewal of the university system after the Second World War years.
 Thus, when Maurice-Jean Berger, born in 1927, was to start his own path, the name Berger was already well known in intellectual and administrative circle.
 Maurice changed his name to Béjart which sounds somewhat similar but is the name of the wife of Molière.
 Molière remains the symbol of the combination of theatre-dance-music.